magento/knowledge-base/src/troubleshooting/general/issue-in-the0email-folder-adobe-commerce.md

 This is often noticed when the system creates a folder called `export`, that holds a folder called `email`, that holds a folder called `archive`.

- To check if the directory has these misconfigured permissions run the following command in the CLI/Terminal:
+ To check if the directory has these misconfigured permissions, run the following command in the CLI/Terminal:

 `ls -ld var/export/`